-Side note: I go into more detail on all of these steps in my course $10K VA.
-Click here to check it out.
+Side note: I go into more detail on all of these steps in my free video workshop!
+Click here to sign up and watch it now.

-1. Define & Decide What You Want To Offer
+1. Define Services & Decide What You Want To Offer

 Are you looking to be an admin assistant?
 Do you want to manage blogs?
 Are you looking to work with e-commerce stores?